 5 Tips for Preventing Skin Cancer

-Skin cancer is one of the most common types of cancer, but it it’s also highly preventable.
-Learn tips for keeping you and your skin healthy and cancer-free.
+Skin cancer is one of the most common types of cancer, but it’s also highly preventable.

 While it’s common knowledge that smoking causes cancer, it seems that skin cancer is less commonly discussed.
-And that’s strange because well over 5 million cases of nonmelanoma skin cancers are treated every year, and more people are diagnosed with skin cancer every year than all other cancers combined.
+Over 5 million cases of nonmelanoma skin cancers are treated every year, and more people are diagnosed with skin cancer every year than all other cancers combined.
 That means there’s a very high likelihood of you or someone you know developing skin cancer.